Simplifying Preference Elicitation in Local Energy Markets: Combinatorial Clock Exchange: Intuitive and scalable preference elicitation

 which is conveniently an aggregate of the elicited package queries.
 Then, the prices for the next iteration are obtained as

-where the price update direction aligns with the imbalances, increasing prices for products with surpluses and decreasing them for shortages, gradually converging to a solution of~\eqref{eq:lagrangedual}.
+where the price update direction aligns with the imbalances, increasing prices for products with shortages and decreasing them for surpluses, gradually converging to a solution of~\eqref{eq:lagrangedual}.
 The procedure is guaranteed to converge if the time-dependent step sizes $\lrcce{t}$ satisfy the Robbins-Monro conditions for non-smooth optimization~\cite{garrigos2023handbook}, specifically, ${\sum_t \lrcce{t} = \infty,\ \sum_t \lrcce{t}^2 < \infty}$.